resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 -- *Slide* --

-You can think of the Dashboard we've just explored  as the cockpit/drivers seat for an entire Data Centre - BUT best of all it is a car/plane you can crash!!!
-And we want you to crash it and restart it regularly #failfast!
+You can think of the Dashboard we've just explored as the cockpit/drivers seat for an entire Data Centre - <br /> BUT it is a car/plane you can crash!!! <br />
+And we *want* you to crash it and restart it regularly...<br />
+\#failfast!

 -- *Slide End* --